 Gimlet v2 · Is LIVE now!
 Learn More

-Join hundreds of libraries and organizations who discover trends and patterns at their service desks using Gimlet.
+Join hundreds of libraries and organizations who uncover trends and patterns at their service desks using Gimlet.
 Know when you are busiest and exactly what questions your clients are asking.
-Find ways to improve the services you provide.
-Build a record of hard data to document your value to your community.
+Discover ways to improve the services you provide.
+Build a record of hard data documenting the value you provide your community.

 Simplify and empower your service desk statistics with Gimlet.